-Permethrin is a chemical used in insecticides to kill mosquitoes and other insects.
+Permethrin is a synthetic chemical used in insecticides to kill mosquitoes and other insects.
 It is also used in medications that treat scabies and lice.
 In animals, it is used to eradicate lice and other parasites which may be in their fur or, even worse, living inside of them.

-Permethrin insecticides are available in creams, lotions, and sprays.
-Even though this pesticide can be found in medications and is meant to be applied to the skin, it is a chemical and, therefore, can cause rashes, hypersensitivity, and skin irritation.
-Even though it might cause some skin irritation, it is not dangerous or unsafe for adults or children over two months of age.
-Permethrin insecticides should be used only when necessary and in the correct amounts, as is true for all medications.
-If permethrin is used according to the safety instructions that come with the product, any side effects will not be likely to appear.
+Permethrin insecticides are available in creams, lotions, sprays, powders, flea collars, and treated clothing.
+Even though this pesticide can be found in medications and is meant to be applied to the skin, it can cause skin irritation.
+However, it is not dangerous or unsafe for adults or children over two months of age.
+Permethrin is, however, highly toxic to aquatic life (e.g., fish, frogs).

-Chrysanthemum flowers are dried and crushed so that the active components, called pyrethrum, can be extracted and the pesticide acquired.
+Chrysanthemum flowers are dried and crushed so that the active components, called pyrethrin, can be extracted and the insecticide acquired.
 Nowadays, pyrethrum is combined with other chemicals for greater effectiveness and can be found in many household pest control products.

-People who suffer an over-exposure to pyrethrum can experience side effects such as itchy or red skin, a runny nose, and even asthma symptoms.
+People who suffer an over-exposure to pyrethrum can experience side effects such as itchy skin, a runny nose, and even asthma symptoms.
 People who are sensitive and have allergies should be extra careful around chrysanthemums and pesticides manufactured from them, as they can cause health issues.